 The Sporting Life of April 25, 1891, noted, “Lowell “cranks” are dead stuck on young Joe Kelley, who is pitching such fine ball for the local team.”

 The fire-balling tosser finished the 1891 season with a pitching record of 10 wins and 3 losses while leading the league with a .323 batting average.
-The Lowell team folded in July, and in early August the National League Boston Beaneaters gave Kelley a trial.
+The Lowell team folded in July, and at the end of that month the National League Boston Beaneaters gave Kelley a trial.
 Joe did not set the world on fire during his initial foray into major league baseball.
 He appeared in only 12 games for Boston, hitting just .244 and was not re-signed.

 Van Haltren was hitting .302 at the time of the deal, and Baltimore fans were none too happy about trading away such a good player for an unproven youngster who was barely hitting .200.
 “Foxy” Ned Hanlon was one of the game’s greatest strategists and innovators, as well as an astute judge of baseball talent.
 “I had my eye on Kelley for a long time,” Ned told the Baltimore Sun.
 The Birds skipper made Joe his personal project, scheduling private practice sessions at the ballpark, hitting him fungos and grounders while schooling him on the finer points of playing the outfield.